What pregnant people should know about acetaminophen

 There are significant limitations to the conclusions that can be drawn from the research on the link between Tylenol and autism, experts say, and no new research was presented at Monday’s briefing.
 Acetaminophen is still widely considered among the best and safest options to treat pain and fever during pregnancy.

-The American College of Obstetricians and Gynecologists says that acetaminophen is safe to use during pregnancy and recommends it as a first-line treatment – and the group confirmed Monday that it does not plan to change that guidance.
+The American College of Obstetricians and Gynecologists says that acetaminophen, also known as paracetamol, is safe to use during pregnancy and recommends it as a first-line treatment – and the group confirmed Monday that it does not plan to change that guidance.

 The Society for Maternal-Fetal Medicine also reaffirmed its guidance that acetaminophen is an “appropriate medication to treat pain and fever during pregnancy.”